materialsvirtuallab/matpes/README.md

    (GGA) functional, even though improved functionals with better performance across diverse chemistries and bonding such as the strongly constrained and appropriately normed (SCAN) meta-GGA functional already exists.

-MatPES is a continuing effort to address these limitations comprehensively.
+MatPES is an initiative to address these limitations comprehensively.

 #### Goals